-May is Action on Stroke Month
+Stay aware for Action on Stroke Month

 In the UK, stroke is the third biggest killer behind heart disease and cancer.
 Thanks to advances in science and medicine and better awareness, the number of people dying from stroke has almost halved in the last two decades.

-When stroke happens, urgent medical treatment is vital – knowing how to recognise the signs and symptoms in yourself and your loved ones could save a life.
+When a stroke happens, urgent medical treatment is vital – knowing how to recognise the signs and symptoms in yourself and your loved ones could save a life.

 Know the signs

-Strokes happen when blood supply to the brain is restricted or stopped.
+Strokes happen when the blood supply to the brain is restricted or stopped.
 When this happens, brain cells begin to die, which can lead to serious complications including disability, brain injury and even death.

-The FAST test is an internationally recognised test to help people spot the signs of a stroke or mini stroke.
+The FAST test is an internationally recognised test to help people spot the signs of a stroke or mini-stroke.
 Learn the acronym and what each letter represents.